 If you suffer from TMJ or frequent headaches, you’ve probably come across BOTOX treatments that claim to take away your frequent pain.
 Although BOTOX will likely bring you some pain relief, it isn’t the best treatment option.
 That’s because it’s not actually addressing the underlying cause of your pain.

-Discover why you shouldn’t treat TMJ with BOTOX and why you should visit our TMJ dentist in Columbus, OH instead.
+Discover why you shouldn’t treat TMJ with BOTOX and why you should visit our Columbus, Ohio dentist instead.

 How Does BOTOX Help TMJ?

 If you’re unfamiliar with BOTOX, it’s a neurotoxin protein that uses botulinum toxin Type A which is a temporary muscle paralysis.
 It’s traditionally injected into the face to reduce the appearance of wrinkles.
 It was FDA approved in 1989 for the treatment of blepharospasm and other eye muscle issues and then in 2002 it was FDA approved for severe frown lines and then FDA approved for crow’s feet in 2013.
 BOTOX is currently not FDA approved for the treatment of TMJ disorders.
 However, that hasn’t stopped medical professionals from using it.

 BOTOX for TMJ is injected into the jaw muscles, forehead, and temple depending on your symptoms.
 The injections will cause the jaw muscles to have a limited function which can bring pain relief and decrease TMJ symptoms.
 After a few months, the results will wear off and require more injections for continuous relief.
 Since BOTOX is not FDA approved for TMJ treatment, insurance likely won’t cover it.